U.S. Route 5 in Connecticut: History

 US 5 initially used Temple Street, Whitney Avenue, Edwards Street, and upper State Street in New Haven, beginning at US 1 (Chapel Street).
 By the 1940s, it had been moved onto a bypass of the downtown area, consisting of Edwards Street, Hillside Place, Munson Street, Henry Street, Sherman Avenue, Winthrop Avenue, and Davenport Avenue, ending at US 1 west of downtown.
 At the time, it still crossed the river on Middletown Avenue; the route leaving to the north on State Street was signed as an alternate route.
 The main and alternate routes were swapped by the mid-1950s, and US 5 was sent down East Street to US 1.
 (The alternate is now Route 103.)
 The old bypass became extensions of Route 80 and Route 10 but is now unnumbered.
 The final changes truncated US 5 to I-91 when I-91 opened in 1966 in New Haven and relocated US 5 to the new Route 22 connector across I-91 in North Haven in 1973, leaving the old route on Broadway as unsigned State Road 729.

 In Hartford, the original alignment of US 5 entered the city on Maple Avenue and made its way to the Bulkeley Bridge via Main Street, Central Row, and Columbus Boulevard.
 The route was shifted slightly eastward to Wyllys Street and Columbus Boulevard by 1941.
 The opening of the Charter Oak Bridge and Hartford Bypass on September 5, 1942 led to US 5 bypassing downtown Hartford on its current alignment; US 5 Alternate, an alternate route on the west side of the Connecticut River to Springfield, was extended south along Main Street to the beginning of the bypass.

 In the early 1940s, several sections of US 5 in the Hartford area were upgraded to four-lane boulevards.
-The Berlin Turnpike segment was reconstructed as a divided four-lane highway, with several segments also straightened out.
-In East Hartford and South Windsor, a new four-lane divided highway, John Fitch Boulevard, was also constructed.
+The Berlin Turnpike segment was reconstructed as a four-lane expressway, with several segments also straightened out.
+In East Hartford and South Windsor, a new four-lane expressway, John Fitch Boulevard, was also constructed.
 Both of these roadways opened in 1942.
 In 1948, Route 15 was designated on the Berlin Turnpike and Hartford Bypass segments of US 5 in order to connect the Merritt Parkway and Wilbur Cross Parkway to the Wilbur Cross Highway, providing a continuous high-speed route between New York and Massachusetts.